 This avoids the high cost of unanticipated volume of VPN users, reduces the load on the existing VPN appliances, and scales down when the crisis is over without long-term contracts.
 We can accomplish this configuration with an easy, GUI-based software appliance called PFSense, which can auto-generate OpenVPN configurations and binaries, and can even authenticate against your users against existing Active Directory Domain Controllers!

 Many businesses without a robust road warrior strategy already in may be struggling to accomplish policies that secure the business against external threats, while allowing the right employees access to the appropriate environments.
 By utilizing a cloud-based strategy, companies can bolt-on CPU-intensive strategies like using Snort for Intrusion Detection, On-Access Anti-Virus through ClamAV, and other similiarly CPU-bound strategies that scale beautifully on the cloud.

-PFSense is a fork of the m0n0wall project that some of you oldschool OSS users might remember as a great project to use for captive portal installations, for example, guest WiFi at hotels.
+Some of you oldschool OSS users might remember it as a great project to use for captive portal installations, for example, guest WiFi at hotels.
 But the PFSense community has come a long way to creating a great OSS router and firewall computer software distribution based on FreeBSD.
 It has an intuitive wizard-based web interface and requires no knowledge of the underlying FreeBSD system to manage.

 If you’re interested in expanding your existing VPN capacity without increasing licensing costs, or upgrading your VPN appliances, (without having to send multiple employees into datacenters and putting them at risk) OpenLogic by Perforce can help you set up a fan-out VPN environment remotely.